Siena Cathedral: Interior

 In the interior the pictorial effect of the black and white marble stripes on the walls and columns strikes the eye.
 Black and white are the colours of the civic coat of arms of Siena.
 The capitals of the columns in the west bays of the nave are sculpted with allegorical busts and animals.
 The horizontal molding around the nave and the presbytery contains 172 plaster busts of popes dating from the 15th and 16th centuries starting with St. Peter and ending with Lucius III.
 The spandrels of the round arches below this cornice exhibit the busts of 36 emperors.
-The vaulted roof is decorated in blue with golden stars, replacing frescoes on the ceiling, while the formerets (half ribs) and the tiercerons (secondary ribs) are adorned with richly elaborated motifs.
+The vaulted roof is decorated in blue with golden stars, replacing frescos on the ceiling, while the formerets (half ribs) and the tiercerons (secondary ribs) are adorned with richly elaborated motifs.

-The stained-glass round window in the choir was made in 1288 to the designs of Duccio.
-It is one of the earliest remaining examples of Italian stained glass.
-The round stained-glass window in the façade dates from 1549 and represents the Last Supper.
-It is the work of Pastorino de' Pastorini.
+The stained-glass round window in the choir was made in 1288 to the designs of Duccio.Divided into registers, the window depicts the Assumption of the Virgin.
+It is one of the earliest remaining examples of Italian stained glass. in 1308–1311 Duccio created a magnificent double sided altarpiece, the Maestá, which illustrated the Madonna Enthroned.
+Situated directly beneath the Assumption of Mary stained glass, these two works presented a unified visual theme that emphasized the Virgin Mary, to whom the Cathedral is dedicated.

 The hexagonal dome is topped with Bernini's gilded lantern, like a golden sun.
 The trompe-l'œil coffers were painted in blue with golden stars in the late 15th century.
 The colonnade in the drum is adorned with images and statues of 42 patriarchs and prophets, painted in 1481 by Guidoccio Cozzarelli and Benvenuto di Giovanni.
 The eight stucco statues in the spandrels beneath the dome were sculpted in 1490 by Ventura di Giuliano and Bastiano di Francesco.
 Originally they were polychromed, but later, in 1704, gilded.